 What you can actually do with it

-Once deployed, OpenClaw can take over a wide range of repetitive tasks.
+Once itโs running, OpenClaw can take over a surprising number of repetitive tasks.

-For scheduling, it connects to Google Calendar or Outlook to detect conflicts automatically, send meeting reminders in advance, and summarize daily tasks.
-Route notifications through a Telegram bot and you get alerts directly on your phone without ever having to check manually.
+For scheduling, it can connect to Google Calendar or Outlook, spot conflicts, send reminders ahead of time, and even give you a quick daily summary.
+Route the notifications through a Telegram bot and youโll get alerts straight to your phone without ever having to open another app.

-Setting up the Telegram bot takes just a few steps: find BotFather in Telegram, create a bot, copy the token into OpenClaw's settings, and you're done.
-From there, you can send instructions and receive task results directly from your phone.
+Setting up the Telegram bot is straightforward: talk to BotFather in Telegram, create a new bot, copy the token into OpenClawโs settings, and youโre good.
+From then on you can send commands and get results directly from your phone.

-Freelancers can hand off recurring admin work—income and expense tracking, payment follow-ups, periodic financial summaries—to automated processing.
-Students can use it to capture literature abstracts, organize notes by topic, and generate weekly study summaries automatically.
+Freelancers can offload a lot of admin work โ tracking income and expenses, following up on payments, generating periodic financial summaries.
+Students can use it to pull literature abstracts, organize notes by topic, and automatically create weekly study summaries.

 Keeping the service running long-term